jimm98y/MSSQLEXPRESS-M1-Install/README.md

 ## Scripts
 You can find the scripts in /src/Scripts.
 Choose the version/edition of the SQL Server you want to install, download the *.bat file, place it into some folder where you have write permissions (e.g. C:\Temp) and run it as Admin, or grant the UAC elevation when you execute it.

-## Legacy Scripts
-You can still find the original legacy scripts in /src/_DO_NOT_USE_LEGACY_SCRIPTS.
-However, using the installers or new scripts is preferred because now the SQL installation completes successfuly with all registry entries in place.
-Legacy scripts are kept only for cases when you'd run into issues using the new method.

 ## Supported Editions
 - Microsoft SQL 2019 Express
 - Microsoft SQL 2019 Developer